talgreen1/emulation-station-unscraped/README.md

 **License**
 ----------

-gamelist_utils is released under the MIT License.
+find_unscraped_games is released under the MIT License.
 See the LICENSE file for details.

 **Contributing**
 ---------------

-Contributions to gamelist_utils are welcome.
+Contributions to find_unscraped_games are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.